netcell/nine-patch-phaser-plugin/README.md

 # Nine Patch Phaser Plugin

+**UPDATE**: Unless you are currently using it, or your game is not very complicated, or has no need to run on old mobile devices, I am recommending you not to use this library due to posible performance issues.
+This is a nice experiment and a modified version of it (specifically designed for a code base of a game, so not gonna be useful publicly released) works pretty well in production.
+It is possible to look into the `src` folder to understand the library (it's really simple) and modify it to your needs, and I am willing to support you.
+However, since I am not currently using Phaser, I can't really invest time into updating this old library.
+Sincerely appologize.
+Thank you for your interest.

 Nine Patch Phaser Plugin allows you to use [nine patch images](https://github.com/chrislondon/9-Patch-Image-for-Websites/wiki/What-Are-9-Patch-Images) in the HTML game framework [Phaser](http://phaser.io).

 This is not technically a Phaser Plugin.
 It provides two methods in `game.cache` to generate nine patch textures and a `Phaser.NinePatchImage` class to create nine patch images from these textures.

 The plugin is written using ES6 and compiled with [Babel](babeljs.io) and [Browserify](http://browserify.org/), tested on Phaser 2.1.3 and Phaser 2.4.3.

+**UPDATE**: The latest release is supposed to be compatible with Phaser 2.6.1 and above.
+If you are using an older version, please try using previous releases first.

 Feel free to follow me on twitter [@netcell](https://twitter.com/netcell) and check out [my blog](http://netcell.github.io)!